Nitrokey/nitrokey-documentation/fido2/linux/configuration-with-pam-and-linux.md

 Once you have properly tested the instructions in this guide (and set up a backup), it is recommended to use either the `required` or the `requisite` instead of `sufficient`.

-The flags `reuquired` and `requisite`  provide a tighter access control.
+The flags `required` and `requisite` provide a tighter access control.
 With these flags the Nitrokey FIDO 2 will be necessary to login, and/or use the configured service.

-If you need more information about the Control Falgs, you may see the last section of this guide to understand the difference, and the implications of using each of the control flags.
+If you need more information about the Control Flags, you may see the last section of this guide to understand the difference, and the implications of using each of the control flags.
 #### PAM modules
 There are several PAM modules files that can be modified according to your needs:
 - By modifying `/etc/pam.d/common-auth` file, you will be able to use you Nitrokey FIDO for 2nd factor authentication for graphic login and `sudo`.